Rimrock Biodigester Facility – Transforming Greenhouse Gases into Renewable Energy

 Internal Gravel Road

-Rimrock Cattle Company Ltd. Feedlot and the Rimrock Biodigester Facility will be connected by an internal gravel road to transport manure from the feedlot to the manure blend building.
-This avoids the use of public roads for manure transportation.
+The Rimrock Cattle Company Ltd. feedlot and the proposed Rimrock Biodigester Facility will be connected by a private internal gravel road to transport manure from the feedlot to the feedstock receiving area.
+This will avoid the use of public roads for manure transportation.

 2